 “The story I wanted to tell with Aang was about him struggling with taking some of that inside and probably a considerable amount of anger and guilt and big feelings.
 By the way, guess who would be the best person to have a mini vacation with?
 It’s Zuko!
 Someone who’s processed a lot of anger on his own, right?”

-Ehasz says other storylines included one around the spirit world featuring Iroh.
+Ehasz stated other storylines included one around the spirit world featuring Iroh.
 Another was “a story about a child being born that people were wondering if this was another Airbender or not.
 In particular Aang started to wonder if this was the reincarnation of Gyatso.
 That was something I wanted to do and talk about the idea of friendships lasting beyond lifetimes.”